Copper Mountain (Colorado): Location

+Climate

+There is a SNOTEL weather station for Copper Mountain.
+At 10550 ft (3216 m), Copper Mountain has a subalpine climate (Köppen Dfc).

 Resort

 The lodging, dining, and entertainment facilities at Copper Mountain are divided into three villages: East Village, The Village at Copper (AKA Center Village), and West Village (formerly Union Creek).
 The ski area is most notable as being designated by the National Forest Service as having the most organized skier layout of any ski resort.
 The beginner runs are located entirely to the west and graduate evenly in difficulty as the lifts progress to the east.
 They are isolated from the busier and more difficult runs in a natural fashion.
 Similarly, the intermediate runs are located even more to the east and develop in difficulty in a smooth manner.
 More difficult runs are to the far east, with the most difficult runs being on the backside.
-The most southern Tucker Mountain provides only double black diamond runs.
+The most southern Tucker Mountain provides only double black diamond runs and one single black run.

 Olympic medalist Putzi Frandl worked at Copper Mountain as a ski instructor for many years beginning in 1984.

+Summit House East

+Summit House East is a condominium complex located in the East Village.
+Constructed in 1973 as part of the early development of the East Village area, the building contains 32 condominium units and one commercial space.
+It is situated approximately 300 yards from the Super Bee chairlift, adjacent to the eighth hole of the Copper Creek Championship Golf Course and overlooking the third green.

+The homeowners association for Summit House East was incorporated on February 3, 1975, under the Colorado Nonprofit Corporation Act.
+The complex remains an active part of Copper Mountain’s East Village real estate community, with unit sales and property activity regularly noted in local real estate reports.

+According to Copper Mountain’s official overview, Summit House East and other East Village developments were built in the early 1970s as part of the resort’s initial expansion phase.